mvno/Okanshi/documentation/6.0/tutorial.md

 #### 1.2.3.
 CumulativeCounter

 Is a counter that is never reset at runtime, but retained during the lifetime of the process.
 Other than that, it works exactly like all other counters. .
-The value is a ```int``` and can be incremented using a ```int```.
+The value is a `long` and can be incremented using a `long`.

 This counter make sense to use then you don't want to take the polling interval into account, and instead post-process the data.